Marquette King: Oakland Raiders

 April 29, 2012, the Oakland Raiders signed King to a three-year, $1.36 million contract.
 In training camp, King took most of the punting snaps due to an earlier injury to veteran Shane Lechler.
 King impressed the coaches enough to be kept on the roster but was placed on injured reserve for the entire 2012 NFL season.

 With Lechler signing a free-agent contract with the Houston Texans, King competed for the Oakland Raiders punting job during the 2013 preseason with experienced veteran Chris Kluwe.
 King won the punting job, and Kluwe was cut at the conclusion of the preseason.
 During the 2013 season, King led the league in gross yards per punt, with 48.9.

 In 2014, King led the league in punting yards and total punts, with 4,930 on 109 punts.
 These numbers also set single-season Oakland Raiders franchise records.

 On March 11, 2015, King signed a one-year, $1.54 million contract to remain with the Raiders.
 He was named the AFC Special Teams Player of the Week in Week 15.

 On February 29, 2016, the Raiders signed King to a five-year, $16.50 million extension with $12.50 million guaranteed and a signing bonus of $250,000.
 On September 23, 2016, King was fined $18,231 for a touchdown saving horse-collar tackle on Eric Weems during a Week 2 game against the Atlanta Falcons.
 During the 2016 season, King was named the AFC Special Teams Player of the Week in Week 7.

-During King's career, he became noted by sports media outlets for his attention-grabbing celebrations and dances following punts.

 On March 30, 2018, the Raiders released King.

-Leading up to and upon his release, several of his teammates were publicly critical of King, especially Bruce Irvin and Cordarrelle Patterson.
-Patterson said of King: "I like [Marquette King], he’s a little different, but he’s a good guy.
-He loves his wine.
-He always called me after every game like 'let’s go get some wine'.
-People didn’t like him though.
-He was kinda like a diva, but he wasn’t.
-He really didn’t show it that much, but like, he was crazy, man.
-He had fun though.
-I respect him as a person, but he just did things a little different…"
+During King's career at the Raiders, his on the field celebrations and dances following punts were covered regularly by sports media.
+Often described as "eccentric", following his release Cordarrelle Patterson explained that some on the Raiders team didn't understand his personality, with the media discussing whether his profile had got in the way of his success.